joshuadickey/OASV/README.md

 The OASV is nearly identical to the ASV in every way, including word order, punctuation and capitalization.
 This ensures that the OASV retains the same literal fidelity to the ancient scriptures.
 However, the language of the OASV has been significantly updated for modern readers, bringing this classic Bible to a new generation.

 Importantly, the OASV is completely open-source.
 Not only is the full text is free to use, free to copy and free to print, but the entire methodology for producing the text can be duplicated by anyone, with just a few lines of code: https://github.com/joshuadickey/OASV.
+This code uses the power of Artificial Intelligence to surgically remove archaic language while retaining all other features of the ASV, but there are innumerable options available, such as blending two of your favorite translations, ascribing the name of God as Yahweh or Jehovah, styling the text for children, and many more.
+I encourage you to explore!

 I pray that you benefit from reading, sharing and building upon this modern translation of the free and open Bible,